19hours/sg-statutes/Acts/Legal Profession Act.md

 (b) to provide for the training, education and examination, by the Board or by any other body, of qualified persons intending to practise the profession of law in Singapore;

-(c) to exercise supervision over qualified persons during their period of pupillage and to assist masters and principals with regard to the instruction given to pupils;
+(c) to exercise supervision over qualified persons during their respective practice training periods;

+[20/2009 wef 09/10/2009]

 (d) to consider and from time to time make recommendations to the appropriate authorities on the syllabus, the contents of courses of instruction and examinations leading to the qualification of persons as qualified persons; and